 Career Opportunities

-Recent UMW environmental sciences graduates have gone to work for the U.S. Geological Survey, the Peace Corps, the Department of State, state and local governments, and nongovernmental organizations.
-Many pursue advanced degrees.
+Recent UMW environmental sciences graduates have found positions with the U.S. Environmental Protection Agency, the U.S. Geological Survey, the Peace Corps, consulting firms, state and local governments, and nongovernmental organizations.
+Many pursue advanced degrees in law school or fields such as marine conservation, soil science, environmental management or policy, or forestry.

 Internships

-In recent years, UMW environmental sciences graduates have served internships with the City of Fredericksburg, the Army Corps of Engineers, the Virginia Department of Game and Inland Fisheries, Friends of the Rappahannock, Marstel-Day LLC, the Chesapeake Climate Action Network, Greenpeace, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture, and more.
+In recent years, UMW environmental sciences majors have participated in internships with the City of Fredericksburg, the Army Corps of Engineers, the Virginia Department of Game and Inland Fisheries, Friends of the Rappahannock, Marstel-Day LLC, the Chesapeake Climate Action Network, Greenpeace, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture, and more.

 Highly motivated and talented students can engage in rigorous honors-designated coursework, interdisciplinary seminars, internships, extended research and creative projects, and community service.
 Honors students often present at professional conferences and publish in journals, making them highly sought-after by employers or graduate programs.